 Once you have met all of the requirements for certification and NCARB has received supporting documentation, we will evaluate your Record.
 If you meet the requirements for certification, you’ll be issued a Certificate number!

 Certified architects can easily apply for licensure in another jurisdiction through their NCARB Record.
-Simply select the "Request Transmittal of NCARB Record" button and follow the instructions on your screen.
+Simply navigate to the “Registrations” tab, select the “New Registration Order” button, and follow the instructions on your screen.
 Remember: Since each jurisdiction sets its own requirements for reciprocal licensure, it’s a good idea to explore our licensing requirements tool.

 Note: Architects who are licensed outside of the U.S. or Canada can earn a Certificate through our foreign architect path.